mkirc/BoxTree/Readme.md

 V = x * e̅,x + y * e̅,y + z * e̅,z
 ```

-You got a bunch of these scattered in space, and you want to find another
+We got a bunch of these scattered in space, and want to find another
-set of Boxes, which enclose all of these Points, and also minimize the
+set of Boxes, which enclose all of these Points, while minimizing the
-death volume.
-Death volume is defined by:
+volume difference between Box an Point:

 ```
 Vᵦ,d = ∑ⁿ(Vᵦ - Vᵢ)			, where		Vᵦ = Volume of outer Box